Timetable for Pre-Medical Students

 - Visit the schools when invited for interviews.

 - May 15 — this is your deadline to decide on a medical school if you have been accepted by more than one.
 Make sure all your work toward your baccalaureate degree is completed by August.
 Submit your final transcripts.

-- Celebrate your acceptance to medical school — the pre-med advisor will celebrate with you!
+- Celebrate your acceptance to medical school — and notify the pre-health professions advisor so they can celebrate with you!